ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 The build for each deploy takes around 180 seconds – longer than  Vercel's 15 seconds because Docker builds every time the full Docker container.
 After the initial build, Render caches packages and layers to speed up subsequent deployments.

-#### Adding the database
+#### Adding The Database

-To add a database in Render, you click on the **+Add new** button on the Projects page of the Render dashboard.
-Render only provides Postgres database service.
+To add a database in Render, click **+Add new** on the Projects page.
+Render provides only PostgreSQL as a managed database service.

 ![Render add database](/img/comparisons/vercel-vs-render/render-add-database.png)